 Samsung Galaxy Smartwatch

 It seems that in some cases, a smartwatch is just the thing to make both the senior and the senior's loved ones feel safer.
-But there is still such a long way to go when adapting technology for seniors.
+But there is still such a long way to go when adopting technology for seniors.
 So many technologies are on the way and will reshape senior care as we know it.
 As far as smartwatches are concerned, you may want to consider these final guidelines:

 - Make an effort to keep your senior up-to-date in the world of technology.